MdAlAminHub/School_Management_POC_with_django_drf_and_mongo_db/README.md

 ## Let's discuss about some key feature visualization :

-1.For CRUD operations of Class,Subjects,Students,Teachers,Mark the "school" app is designed.
+1.For CRUD operations of Class,Subjects,Students,Teachers,Mark the "school" app is designed and used Django Rest Framework to create all API's.

 2.For the automated GPA Grading system you can see the Mark Model